slroberts/slroberts/README.md

 ### :wave: Hello there!
 My name is Shomari Roberts.
 I am a Full Stack Developer from New York City, excited about developing pixel perfect, functional front-end applications.
 My background as a UI designer combined, with my experience in web development, broadens my perspective and understanding for both mediums, respectively.
-I have experience working with JavaScript, React, Redux, Gatsby, Node.js, Express, and SQL.
+I have experience working with JavaScript, React, Redux, Gatsby, TypeScript, Node.js, Express, and SQL.

 #### ⚡ Currently learning Python.